Kabir Jayanti 2026 on Jyeshtha Purnima: Date, Meaning, and Bhakti Traditions Uniting Faiths

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Kabir Jayanti 2026 falls on June 29 and is aligned with Jyeshta Purnima, the Full Moon day in the Hindu calendar.
-This alignment anchors the observance in traditional lunar timings and highlights Kabir’s teachings on inner realization and ethical living.
+Kabir Jayanti in 2026 falls on June 29.
+The observance aligns with Jyeshta Purnima, the Full Moon day of the Jyeshta month in the Hindu calendar.